LakshmiLikhita/Fetch-DataAnlytics-Takehome-test/README.md

 **First: Review Existing Data and Diagram a New Structured Relational Data Model** I used MySQL to draw the ER Diagram.
 - Each user may have different receipts.
 So one user id in Users table will have multiple receipt ids in receipts table.
-So, I put **"One to many"**  relationship between Users and Receipts table.
+So, I mapped **"One to many"**  relationship between Users and Receipts table.
 - Each receipt will have many items tagged to it.
-So I put **"One to many"** relationship between Receipts and Receipt_Items table
+So I mapped **"One to many"** relationship between Receipts and Receipt_Items table
--
+- Each brand can be available in many receipts, so I mapped *"One to many"**
+- Since the brands table have related brand id column which has multiple values.
+It shows that the table is not in 1NF (first normalised form).
+So, I broke down the table into two parts which are brands table and brand_related_items table which has brand id and related_brand_id split into different rows.
 **Refererence : ER Diagram.pdf**